WELCOME TO THE CANADIAN UNDERGRADUATE CONFERENCE ON HEALTHCARE

 - Present a cohesive overview of the current state of Canadian healthcare and explore specific areas of future change, especially those relevant over the ten years.

-- Increase the exchange of knowledge between professionals and students from across Canada by facilitating interdisciplinary discussion and debate.
+- Increase the exchange of knowledge between professionals and students from across Canada by facilitating interdisciplinary discussions and debates.

-- Encourage student research (at the undergraduate and graduate levels) in the sciences through a poster and an oral competition.
+- Encourage student research (at the undergraduate and graduate level) in the sciences through a poster and an oral competition.

 - Present a broad perspective of the Canadian medical sector by introducing a range of topics that highlights the diversity of health-related professions.

 - Initiate a well-informed and proactive generation of leaders by providing early involvement in diverse health- related professions which will better shape the future of Canadian healthcare